Snaacky/theindex/README.md

 ```

 ## Config

 You will need to provide a `config.py` file in `/config` and if you want to have an editor, you need to provide your own
 source of files in `/config`.
-This can be easily done by including the folder of [DataTables-Editor](https://editor.datatables.net).
+This can be easily done by including the folder
-It has to have to be renamed `/config/editor/` and it is expected to contain the `/config/editor/css/` and `/config/editor/js/`
+of [DataTables-Editor](https://editor.datatables.net).
+It has to have to be renamed `/config/editor/` and it is expected
+to contain the `/config/editor/css/` and `/config/editor/js/`
 folders with their respective files in it.
+You can copy our [example configuration](config.example.py) and modify it to
+your needs.

 ## Building from source

 To build the [docker image](https://docs.docker.com/engine/reference/commandline/build/) you will need to run:

 ```
 docker build . -t index-web
 ```

 Afterwards you will just need to run

 ```
 docker run -d -p <host-port>:8080 index-web
 ```

 You can than open http://localhost:8080 in your browser.

 # Contribution

 Pull-requests are always welcome, but may not be always merged as it has to be in align with our idea of the index.
 If
 you want a certain feature or have an idea, you can always open a feature request
 in [Issues](https://github.com/ranimepiracy/index/issues/new?assignees=&labels=enhancement&template=feature_request.md&title=%5BFEAT%5D)